HSBawa/icp-ce-on-linux-containers/README.md

 Welcome to the IBM Cloud Private CE on Linux Containers IaC.
 With the help of this IaC, you easily setup a 7 node Linux Container based ICP cluster on your Linux Desktop or VM itself!!!

-Pre-requisite:

-This IaC is targeted towards users with intermediate to advanced understanding of Linux Containers.
-Included script, [lxd_pre-reqs_check.sh](https://github.com/HSBawa/icp-ce-on-linux-containers/blob/master/lxd_pre-reqs_check.sh), can be used as a guideline to validate that latest LXD and additional required software is installed and setup of on Linux host.

-For a complete and end to end setup, you can try [ICP CE on Linux Containers on Virtual Box](https://github.com/HSBawa/icp-ce-on-linux-containers-vb).
-This IaC will configure and setup Linux Containers (LXD) on a Ubuntu Virtual Box rather than directly on your host.

 Following linux container components for ICP will be created:
 * Base image
 * [Nodes](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0/getting_started/architecture.html):